-Describe in the field below: steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or th two PHAs your CoC has working relationships with, to adopt a homeless admission preferenc your CoC only has one PHA within its geographic area, you may respond for the one; or two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.
+1C-7a.
+Written Policies on Homeless Admission Preferences with PHAs.
+NOFO Section V.B.1.g.
+Describe in the field below: 1. steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if your CoC only has one PHA within its geographic area, you may respond for the one; or 2. state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.

 1) Columbus Metropolitan Housing Authority (CMHA), the CoC's PHA, is a member of the CoC governing body and is a committed partner in our community's work to prevent and end homelessness.
 CMHA prioritizes individuals and families experiencing homelessness for housing in the Housing Choice Voucher (HCV) program.
-The General admission preference for the homeless population is included in CMHA's Housing Choice Voucher Administrative Plan.
-Currently CMHA has over 3,000 project-based vouchers allocated to PSH projects across the CoC.
+The admission preference for the homeless population is included in CMHA's Housing Choice Voucher Administrative Plan.
+Currently CMHA has over 1,000 project-based vouchers allocated to PSH projects across the CoC.
 CMHA dedicated all the EHVs to the CoC, creating a new PSH program dedicated to the chronic homeless population.
 CMHA and the CoC worked together to apply for mainstream vouchers and the latest round of FUP vouchers.
 CMHA closely collaborates with PSH projects to administer units in accordance with CoC and local standards and to develop new PSH projects.
 CMHA is a committed partner, ensuring that all new site-based PSH projects have access to HCV subsidies to successfully operate.
 2) The CoC has not worked with the Fairfield Metropolitan Housing Authority - the CoC covers Columbus and Franklin County, Fairfield County is outside the geographic area of coverage of the CoC and covered by the Ohio Balance of State CoC.

 1C-7b.
-1C-7b.
 Moving On Strategy with Affordable Housing Providers.

 Not Scored-For Information Only

+•